eclipse/transformer/CONTRIBUTING.md

     git clone https://github.com/eclipse/transformer.git

 This will clone the main repo to a local repo on your disk and set up the `origin` remote in Git.
-Next you will set up the the second side of the triangle to your fork repo.
+Next you will set up the second side of the triangle to your fork repo.

     cd transformer
     git remote add fork git@github.com:github-user/transformer.git